 Types of surveys

-TINYpulse now offers three types of surveys to serve different purposes: Anonymous surveys, Confidential surveys, and Visible surveys.
+Limeade Listening offers three types of surveys to serve different purposes: Anonymous surveys, Confidential surveys, and Visible surveys.
 Please note that you must send a survey to at least five users for Anonymous and Confidential surveys.

 In Anonymous surveys, there is no way to see the identity of who is providing feedback, unless a responder provides identifying information in a Response (for example, revealing information about their demographics or providing their email address or name).